We have received the following awards for the quality of our curriculum at St Matthew's.

 At St Matthew's our curriculum is designed to build upon prior learning, improve communication skills, promote creativity, broaden knowledge and prepare pupils for life beyond school.
 We embrace our diversity as individuals and celebrate our unity as a caring, Christian community.

 Science continues to be a priority for us as a school and Mr Ridsdale has planned even more exciting things for the year ahead.
 Following on from our whole school investigations about 'Rocket Mice' and 'The Senses' our latest venture is exploring seed dispersal.
 This included a competition across all year groups to design and make a seed that will travel the furthest distance when dropped from a high place.
 We have also been working hard to make sure the work in our Science books is of the highest standard.

 Art forms an integral part of the curriculum and often ties in with topic themed work.
 For example, the children in Year 1 developed their sketching and mark-making skills by drawing pictures of toys.
 The whole school follows the Suffolk Scheme of Work for Art and lessons focus on collage, drawing, painting, printing, 3D and textiles.
-Mrs Furniss organised lots of visitors and activities for our Arts Week in January.
+Mrs Furniss organised lots of visitors and activities for our Arts Week.

 At St Matthew's we have a wide range of devices that we use for Computing and within other subjects.
 The children regularly use laptops and iPads to support their learning and to discover more about programming.
 In KS1 we use Scratch Jnr, which is a free app on iPads, where the children use simple coding to design and create their own games.
 In KS2 pupils use Scratch on the laptops to develop their coding skills at a more advanced level.
 These programs are free to use at home too!